Welcome to LA6VJA

 I live in a country known for its natural beauty, fisheries, oil/gas production and social welfare system.
 My home QTH is in Moss/JO59HK, which is located in the south-eastern part of the country.
 The captial city of Oslo is only some 60 km to the north, easily within range by train (when they run).

 For those of you who don't know much about Norway, it's a small country in northern Europe, home to some 4.6 million more or less happy Norwegians.
 Furher information is available in the CIA World Factbook.
 Although common belief among non-Norwegians is that Norway has winter all year, the summer is often quite nice.
-Even warm enough for sunflowers to grow (have a look at the graphics at the top of this page).
-Effective from July 10th, 2010, I have taken over development of the Win-EQF* logging program.
+Even warm enough for sunflowers to grow.
+I used to maintain the Win-EQF* logging program for a while, but that project is now QRT.

 My QTH is on Jeløy island, WLOTA LH-3174.
 Within visual sight of ARLHS NOR-302 and ARLHS NOR-389.

-An IC-703 serves the purpose for mobile HF operation.
-A Yaesu FT-817 also hangs around.
-An Elecraft KX3 has recently been added to the collection, as I learned to like the radio a lot when I received a tour of the Elecraft facilities in CA, USA, during the spring of 2012.
+An Elecraft KX3 was added to the collection in 2013, as I learned to like the radio a lot when I received a tour of the Elecraft facilities in CA, USA, during the spring of 2012.
 Running Begali, Bencher and Palm Radio paddles and LogiKey keyers.

 You will find me on CW and digital modes on the HF bands.
 Sometimes I am also cleaning away the dust from the microphone, but I am more than happy to leave the "hola hooola" SSB operation to south European stations.

 I am employed as an airline pilot, flying the DHC8-300/-Q400 series for a Norwegian airline.
 Though I have previously flown the B737-300/-500 for an airline within the SAS Group, flying the DHC8 gives me the opportunity to work closer to my home QTH and spend more time off duty.
 Unfortunately, the DHC8 aircraft (all series) were not designed for life-long flying careers (noise, vibrations and airconditioning issues - all which could have been resolved, if only deHavilland/Bombardier had cared about the people flying these things and not just the $).
-I hold an M.Sc. degree in computer science and I run a small consulting business when I am not flying, programming, calling CQ or enjoying life as a PADI Divemaster.
+I hold an M.Sc. degree in computer science and an MBA - and I run a small consulting business when I am not flying, programming or calling CQ.
 From time to time I also exercise the privileges as a flight examiner, which I have been granted by the Norwegian CAA.